.jpg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25/rs=w:400,cg:true)

 I was blessed to be born the first grandchild in a five-generation family.My great-great-grandmotherr was almost a century older than me, and I was fascinated by her.
 Every time we visited, I would climb up in her lap and tell her about the family on Little House on the Prairie, our family’s favorite television show.
 “Little Grandma Minnie” was a contemporary of Laura Ingalls, and I am sure she found me slightly amusing, telling her about churning butter and crank phones and sewing by hand.
 One day, I told her about the family riding in a covered wagon and she told me how her family had ridden in a covered wagon across the corduroy road, all the way from Noble County, Indiana, to Gladwin, Michigan.
 That’s when I understood, at the tender age of 5, that time is fleeting and our ancestors’ stories deserve to be remembered and shared.
 I became that child that asked many questions and begged for a story about what life was like when you were a child.
 And those stories became my own.

 In 2015, a family member was gifted an Ancestry test.
 Their father was adopted and I’d seen a talk show where they mentioned that a person’s biological parent could be identified by using a consumer DNA test.
 So I got to work.
 I didn’t know there was a whole genetic genealogy community, so I was completely on my own.
 A year later, I’d identified both grandmother and grandfather.
 I’d caught the bug and began pestering everyone that I knew who was adopted…and then their matches began to find me with requests.
-I worked on my own, for a few years, until the fall of 2019, when I joined DNAngels and found a community of like-minded friends.

 In the spring of 2023, I was asked to speak at the Untangling Our Roots Summit in Louisville.
 Even though, as a pastor, I’ve spoken at least weekly for nearly 20 years, I was daunted by the feeling that there were many speakers much more qualified than myself.
 After my presentation, several people encouraged me to propose a topic for Rootstech.
 And I did.